 - roof sealant leftover from when we had to reseal our garden shed roof

-- an egg carton
+- a cardboard egg carton

 For more ideas on recycling on a budget, and how to live a more sustainable life without blowing the budget, check out this post I wrote a while ago.

 Let’s build a Bug Hotel!

 First, we created the base layer by cutting one of the pallets.
 We cut it to the size we wanted the finished hotel for bugs to be.
 We then started layering in the 2l plastic bottles.
 I had already washed them out and cut the tops off them, and in some cases the bottom too.
 We then stuffed them with sticks and twigs.
 We also pierced the sides of the plastic bottles to aid ventilation.

 When we were done we added another layer of wooden planks on top to hold it all into place.